m7od99/Q-From11-16With6/Q6-EditDistance.md

 - the remain characters in second string is insertions . for each character increment the counter of insertions.

-- at the end we return the amount of insertions and deletions .
+- at the end return the amount of insertions and deletions .